Summary

 Course Component: Lecture

-ELG 6178 Development of Real-Time and Distributed Software With Reusable Components (3 units)
+ELG 6178 Model-Driven Development of Real-Time and Distributed Software (3 units)

 Advanced object-oriented design and programming of real-time and distributed systems using C++ and/or Java.
 Object-oriented features; inheritance, polymorphism, templates, exception handling.
 Concurrency issues.
 Design patterns and frameworks for distributed systems, with examples from communication applications.
 Design issues for reusable software.
 This course is equivalent to SYSC 5708 at Carleton University.